trozler/ImageToPoints/README.md

 ### How to run

-- node.js: `npm install dropzone` and then of you go.
+- node.js: `npm install` and then of you go.